Orange-OpenSource/opnfv-cloudify-clearwater/docs/clearwater.md

  Basic Call - Unknown number (TCP) - (6505550405, 6505550862) Passed
 ```
 ### Using OPNFV/Functest container
-It's already the same test but the installation of all dependancies was already done in this container.
+It's the same test but the installation of all dependancies was already done in this container.
 In addition, this test provide a json file of all test result.

 You can run Functest container in your cloudify cli VM.
 To do that, you must install docker into this VM :
 ```